-Affiliation is related to number of interactions students have with their teachers. those students who used to interact more with teachers and approach them, either for academics and non-academic activities can easily grasp trust of their teachers.
-Teacher feel affiliated with those students who have good attitude.
+Affiliation is related to the number of interactions students have with their teachers.
+Those students who used to interact more with teachers and approach them, either for academics or non-academic activities can easily grasp trust of their teachers.
+The teacher feels affiliated with those students who have a good attitude.